 The National University Human Research Protection Program (HRPP) includes a leadership team and staff responsible for overseeing research compliance and education.
 The Institutional Review Board (IRB), which operates under the HRPP, consists of faculty from various disciplines across the university.
 Below are brief biographies of the IRB members.

-DR. JOSEPH MARRON - IRB CHAIR
+DR. JOSEPH MARRON - IRB Chair

 Dr. Joseph M. Marron currently serves as Chair of the National University Institutional Review Board, having been a Faculty IRB Board Member since 2014.
 Dr. Marron is the Founding Professor and Program Director for the Higher Education Administration Graduate Program at National University.
 He also serves as a Professor in the Organizational Innovation Doctoral Program and Chair of the University Doctoral Admissions Committee.
 Dr. Marron received his Doctorate in Higher Education Administration at Vanderbilt University and his Post-Doctoral work was completed at the Institute of Educational Management at Harvard University.
 Dr. Marron previously served as Vice President for Student Services and Enrollment Management at a number of public and private colleges and universities for more than two decades.
 Other Higher Education positions held include: Systemwide Director for Educational Leadership and Policy, State Director of Student Support Services and Founding Professor and Program Director of a Higher Education Administration Doctoral Program.
 Dr. Marron has Chaired 40 + Dissertation Committees in the areas of Higher Education Administration, Educational Leadership and Organizational Innovation.
 Dr. Marron's research focuses on Higher Education Law, Leadership, Professional Development Models and Higher Education Standards and Professional Competencies.
 He is the author of 30 peer-reviewed publications and has presented over 200 juried academic papers/presentations and has held numerous leadership positions in a number of Higher Education Professional Associations.